IQSS/dataverse/doc/release-notes/7551-expanded-compound-datasetfield-validation.md

 ## Notes for Dataverse Administrators

-Prior to this release, when defining metadata for compound fields, fields could be either be optional or required, i.e. if required you must always have (at least one) value for that field.
+Prior to this release, when defining metadata for compound fields (via their datasrt field types), fields could be either be optional or required, i.e. if required you must always have (at least one) value for that field.
 For example, Author Name being required means you must have at least one Author with an nonempty Author name.

 In order to support more robust metadata (and specifically to resolve #7551), we need to allow a third case: Conditionally Required, that is, the field is required if and only if any of its "sibling" fields are required.
 For example, a user does not have to enter a Producer, but if they do, they have to enter a Producer Name.